mm/espresso-api/README.md

 # Charlotte (API)

-This is the back-end that powers Charlotte, my personal link-saving tool for saving websites to read later.
+This is the back-end that powers Charlotte, my personal link-saving tool for saving websites to read later, named after [quite an amazing spider](https://en.wikipedia.org/wiki/Charlotte%27s_Web).
 It uses PostgreSQL to store URLs to read, and contains a REST API (built with Flask) that allows other applications to add/modify links easily (this allows me to add [Shortcuts](https://apps.apple.com/us/app/shortcuts/id915249334) actions to capture URLs quickly from any application with a share sheet, or create a send-to-email URL saving service).

 ## Getting started